chickadeebird/Satellite-Line-Repair/README.md

 ## Script

-This is the script interface.
+This is the script interface for the line repair script.

 <img src="./figs/LineRepairScript.png" text='Line repair script' align=left />